home

 The piece was composed of a spiraling bench and a “mailbox” both made of wood, metal mesh, and ceramic tiles with text in Spanish, Polish, and English that told the story of Lucy Ella Gonzalez Parsons, a labor and civil rights activist who once lived in the neighborhood.

-to social-justice, housing, and working class issues that paralleled Lucy’s life.
+The text asked a series of questions relating to social-justice, housing, and working class issues that paralleled Lucy’s life.
 The community was invited to drop their written responses in the billboard-like box.